4:3 Aspect Ratio & 16:9 Monitors for Museums & Exhibits

 Museums, art galleries, and special exhibits are using an ever-increasing number of LCD video monitors and touch screens.
-Monitors are used to updating or enhancing exhibits with live video clips or cycle through a series of still images.
-In attempts to staying with a historical perspective, they often choose to use 4:3 aspect ratio monitors.
+Use LCD monitors to update or enhance exhibits with live video clips.
+Similarly, some cycle through a series of still images.
+Additionally, in attempts to provide a historical perspective, they often choose to use 4:3 aspect ratio monitors.

 4:3 ASPECT RATIO MONITORS

 Firstly, TRU-Vu also provides 4:3 monitors (square monitors) to mimic old television sets.
 Secondly, show classic films without distortion or annoying black bars.
 Furthermore, the aspect ratio of a LCD display is the proportional relationship of its width compared to its height.
 The two numbers are commonly separated by a colon.
 The most common aspect ratios are 16:9 (aka widescreen) and 4:3 (closer to the shape of a square monitor, such as old CRT’s and TV’s).
 It is best to choose a monitor with the same aspect ratio as your video signal.
 However, you cannot customize a monitor’s native aspect ratio, so it is critical to know the aspect ratio of your incoming video signal beforehand.

 For more modern displays, TRU-Vu provides 16:9 aspect ratio widescreen monitors.
 These provide the advantages of higher-resolution, digital video inputs, wider viewing angles, and greater longevity.